aaditya9899/mini-trello/README.md

 To start contributing, you need to set up the project locally.
 Follow these steps:

-2. **Clone your Fork**: Click the "Code" button and copy the repository URL.<br>
-   Then, open your terminal and run the following command : `git clone (https://github.com/aaditya9899/mini-trello.git)`
+2. **Clone your Fork**: Click the "Code" button and copy the repository URL.Then, open your terminal and run the following command : <br> `git clone (https://github.com/aaditya9899/mini-trello.git)`

 4. **Navigate to the Project Directory**: Change your working directory to the cloned repository: `cd mini-trello`